simondlevy/Hackflight/webots/README.md

 in the control code (e.g., PID control).
 Although adequate for many robot applications, this rate is much slower than the typical rate of 500 - 1000 Hz used in actual flight controllers.
-Although it is possible to decrease the timestep in order to increase the update rate, there is a [tradeoff](https://robotics.stackexchange.com/questions/24086/how-can-i-speed-up-my-webots-simulation), this can slow down the simulation.
+Although it is possible to decrease the timestep in order to increase the update rate, there is as usual a [tradeoff](https://robotics.stackexchange.com/questions/24086/how-can-i-speed-up-my-webots-simulation), in which a faster update rate can slow down the simulation.
 Fortunately, Webots supports [custom physics plugins](https://cyberbotics.com/doc/reference/physics-plugin), in which you can replace Webots' built-in physics with a physics model of your own.
 The Hackflight simulator exploits this feature of Webots,